 The FDA recommends you stop using the fluoroquinolone antibiotic you are taking if you notice any of these side effects, and notify your healthcare provider immediately.
 Side effects can appear within days or weeks of taking the antibiotic.
 Reports document some patients notice their side effects disappear once the medication is stopped, whereas other patients report suffering side effects ranging from 14 months to 9 years.

 And if you or a loved one has suffered permanent injury from a fluoroquinolone antibiotic, or any drug, contact an experienced pharmaceutical lawyer to answer your questions.
-For more information about fluoroquinolone antibiotics, please contact the attorneys at Bubalo Law PLC.
+For more information about fluoroquinolone antibiotics, please contact the attorneys at Becker Law Office.